aagraston/aagraston/README.md

 Hey, thanks for checking out my page... you nerd 🤓

 I'm @aagraston, a web developer!
-Making my way through my first handful of projects...
+Making my way through my first handful of projects.

-🎉 Learning is fun 🎉

-I also make funny graphics:

 <!---
 aagraston/aagraston is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.